-- SuperAdmins can turn on or turn off the Can enable impersonation setting for a specific organization by editing the organization (page 696). - This setting affects whether Organization Admins can see the Impersonation setting for an organization. - Organization Admins can manage impersonation use by editing an organization's Security settings. (page 662)
+- SuperAdmins can turn on or turn off the Can enable impersonation setting for a specific organization by editing the organization (page 700).
+This setting affects whether Organization Admins can see the Impersonation setting for an - This setting affects whether Organization Admins can see the Impersonation setting for an organization. - Organization Admins can manage impersonation use by editing an organization's Security settings. (page 666)